What is a Product Recipe (bill-of-materials)?

 You can add both materials and subassemblies to your Product Recipes.
 In Katana, subassemblies are products, not materials.
 Each product can be a subassembly and also sold to customers simultaneously.
 There is no difference between products and subassemblies in Katana.

 Using Product Recipes enables:

-- Automatic inventory adjustments - Katana will make automatic inventory adjustments based on Product Recipes when you create and complete Manufacturing Orders.
+- Automatic inventory adjustments - Katana will make automatic inventory adjustments based on the list of ingredients for a product (which is based on the Product Recipe by default) when you create and complete Manufacturing Orders.

 - Manufacturing cost calculations for your products - the cost of your product includes materials and subassemblies cost, which is calculated based on the quantity used and the Average Cost of the ingredient in stock.
 The other main part of manufacturing cost comes from your Production Operations.

-- Checking the availability of materials for Manufacturing Orders - when creating Manufacturing Orders, you can immediately see whether the materials and subassemblies included in the Product Recipe are available in stock.
+- Checking the availability of materials for Manufacturing Orders - when creating Manufacturing Orders, you can immediately see whether the required materials and subassemblies are available in stock.
 If ingredients are not available, you can conveniently create relevant Purchase Orders for materials or Manufacturing Orders for subassemblies.

 You receive a Sales Order for 1 table and need to start making the product.
 Let's say your Product Recipe for the table includes 1 table top, 4 legs, and 8 screws with Purchases Prices of 100 USD, 20 USD and 0.1 USD, and supply delivery times of 1 day, 2 days and 0.5 days, respectively.
 In the inventory, you have 3 table tops available, but do not have any legs or screws.